 Resolution is meaningless without good SNR.

-This is also why metamaterial, superoscillation, and multiphoton-coincidence techniques (as well as gazillions of other superresolution proposals) don't really work in practice, as they lose too many photons or introduce too much noise to achieve a useful signal-to-noise ratio for non-laser sources.
+This is also why metamaterials, superoscillation, and multiphoton-coincidence techniques (as well as gazillions of other superresolution proposals) don't really work in practice, as they lose too many photons or introduce too much noise to achieve a useful signal-to-noise ratio for non-laser sources.
 All their experimental demonstrations used lasers, which are way more intense.
-Even if you can see an apparent improvement in image quality, the biggest question is whether software superresolution algorithms can do just as well or even better, and this can be answered only if you do a proper statistical analysis.
+Even if you can see an apparent improvement in image quality, the biggest question is whether software deconvolution algorithms can do just as well or even better, and this can be answered only if you do a proper statistical analysis.

 Why not study this in terms of binary hypothesis testing (one source vs two sources)?

 Helstrom studied this binary hypothesis testing problem in terms of his quantum bound, but he didn't propose a concrete optical measurement setup to attain the bound.
 And he assumed a given separation in the two-source hypothesis, which is somewhat artificial.
 The separation is usually unknown and needs to be estimated in the first place.
 Krovi, Guha, and Shapiro also studied this problem recently using the quantum Chernoff bound, but they also assumed a given separation.